 There are two types of pie makers—people who make pie and people who don’t.
 There’s good reason to skip pie-making altogether, as it comes with a whole lot of issues—like shrinking pie crust and uncooked filling and soupy filling and overcooked crust and mushy filling and soggy-bottom-crust-syndrome and no insurance that your hard work will be worth it.
-I made this pie for the people who don’t make pie (even though you didn’t ask).
-I also made this Doable and Delicious Almond Apple Pie for the people who need a little extra insurance, like me.
-My dad works in insurance and my mom worked in insurance.
-I guess it wore off on me.
+I made this pie for the people who don’t make pie.
+I also made this Doable and Delicious Almond Apple Pie for the people who need a little extra pie insurance, like me.

 By calling this pie doable, you might think I compromised on delicious.
 Doable sounds utilitarian and bland, not delicious and notable.
 But 15 pounds of apples later and a lot of testing, I can assure you this Almond Apple Pie is both doable and delicious, built with a simple oil pie crust, one that holds its shape and rolls out easy, with a filling that’s cooked through and set by the time the crumble is sufficiently browned.
 It’s a pie that’s best made in advance, because when have you ever needed a pie in a hurry?
 And if there is a time, maybe just buy it?
 Stick with me; I’ll break down the variables that make pie-making tricky and turn it into doable.